My experience at a few of Melbourne’s most popular sights, and whether they were worth the visit or not.

 I went with an Aussie friend, and the whole experience has been one of my favorites in the last month.
 From drinking beer at a local pub dressed in our team colors before the game, to actually watching my first AFL game at the MCG while enjoying hot chips and hot dogs, it was quite the day.

 If you’re traveling to Melbourne, pick a team and jump on the footy bandwagon.
 It’s an experience you won’t regret paying for.

 Best part of the experience: Having a local Australian explain the rules of AFL and share his love for the game with me.

 Overall tourist attraction rating: 4/5

-Clearly, I lucked out in experiencing these costly attractions for free (thanks to generous friends), but I still think that some of the best tourist attractions in Melbourne are the ones that come with a free price tag.
+Clearly, I enjoyed the other popular and costly attractions that Melbourne has to offer, but I still think that some of the best things to do in Melbourne are the ones that come with a free price tag.